-It was at Northwestern that I met a great man (yes you, John) who asked me to do some coaching with him for a team of high potential leaders.
-I loved the connections we made with our clients and the positive impact each one-hour session had.
+It was at Northwestern that I began to do some coaching for a team of high potential leaders.
+I loved the connections I made with clients and the positive impact each one-hour session had.

 Hoping to have that same impact, I accepted a position at a Fortune 100 company as a consultant tasked with helping leaders and teams be more effective.
 There I noticed how many teams were in survival mode – ping-ponging from one initiative to the next without a minute to reflect on how they were working or the impact it was having.